The Making of the Modern Mind

 January Session for 2019 begins on January 3 (Thursday) and ends on January 23 (Wednesday).

-We will meet as a class on campus on January 4-? before departing from Fort Wayne on ??, January #, for London and then Paris, spending a week in each city.
+We will meet as a class on campus for three days (Wednesday to Friday) before departing from Fort Wayne on Sunday, January 8, for London and then Paris, spending a week in each city.
 Travel from London to Paris will be on the high-speed Eurostar train that travels under the English Channel.

 We will fly back to Fort Wayne on Monday, January 21, after which you will have time to complete your essays for the course (we will not meet again as a class once back in Indiana).